thecodebeneath/lyrical-impact/README.md

 ### Google
 Use the Google Cloud Platform developer `Console` > `APIs & Services` to create `Credentials` > `OAuth2.0 Clients`.
-The `Client ID`, `Client Secret` and `Authorized URIs` are made available to the app via externalized properties.
+The `Client ID`, `Client Secret` and `Authorized URIs` are made available to the app via externalized env properties.

 - https://console.cloud.google.com/

 ### Okta
 Use the Okta developer console to create `Applications` > `Applications`.
-The `Client ID`, `Client Secret` and `Authorized URIs` are made available to the app via externalized properties.
+The `Client ID`, `Client Secret` and `Authorized URIs` are made available to the app via externalized env properties.

 - https://developer.okta.com/

 ### Keycloak
 Keycloak, v13.0.1, is a local OIDC server.
 Create a service for local user accounts that can login to the application.
+The `Client ID`, `Client Secret` and `Authorized URIs` are made available to the app via externalized env properties.

 #### Keycloak Config Overview
 To automated the creation of a Keycloak realm, client, roles and users, you must: